PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

    .. figure:: pictures/avatar.png
       :scale: 100 %
-      :alt: my avatar
+      :alt: My avatar
+      :name: my-avatar

-      This is the caption of the figure (a simple paragraph).
+      First line is the caption of the figure (a simple paragraph).

       A legend consists of all elements after the caption.

 .. _reSTxt_style_guide_Lists: